-Minutes of an Ordinary Parish Council Meeting held on
+Minutes of a Parish Council Meeting held remotely on

-Present … Councillors: Tony Phillips (Chairman), Chris Strange, Cara Campbell and Rose Sparey.
+Present … Councillors: Tony Phillips (Chairman), Chris Strange, Cara Campbell, Rose Sparey, Richard Sparey and Phil Tucker.

-3.1 It was RESOLVED to adopt the minutes as a true record.
-The minutes were signed by the Chairman.
+- Minutes of the previous meeting on 30th July 2020 – It was RESOLVED to adopt the minutes as a true record, and these will be signed by the Chairman in due course.

 - Open Session

 4.1 Ward Councillor Toni Fagan raised the following issues:

 4.1.1 – The Leader’s letter dated September 2020 highlighted key Herefordshire Council business.

 4.1.2 – Herefordshire Council are well prepared for a second wave of Covid 19.

 4.1.3 – The consultation on the Government’s White Paper “Planning for the Future” encouraging Councillors to submit comments which could be forwarded to Jesse Norman MP or direct to her as Ward Councillor.
 It was RESOLVED that the Clerk resend a copy of the CPRE video on the planning proposals.